 - ½ cup canola oil or vegetable oil

 - 1 ½ cups all-purpose flour 200 grams

 - ¼ teaspoon salt

 - 1 teaspoon ground ginger

-- Preheat oven to 350 degrees F. Grease an 8 inch square glass pan.
+- Preheat the oven to 350 degrees F. Grease an 8 inch square glass or metal pan.

 - In a mixing bowl, mix together the molasses and boiling water.
 Add the sugar and stir until blended, then stir in the oil.
 Allow mixture to cool slightly, then add the egg and beat with a spoon until incorporated.

 - In a separate bowl, mix together flour, baking soda, salt and spices.
 Add to the batter and stir until blended.

 - Transfer to the greased pan and bake at 350 degrees F. for about 40 minutes but check at 30).
 It should feel firm and spring back when touched.